5c0r/live-then-learn/Thoughts/CERTIFICATION.md

 ## Advantages

 Certifications would give both you and your employer many advantages:
+- Some software vendors would prefer their partner to maintain a sense of partnership
 - Advantages over other candidates/contractors
 - Brighter LinkedIn
 - Opportunity to learn some specific stuffs that will come to be useful someday